Les Dennis: 2008–2012

 Dennis's autobiography, Must The Show Go On?, was published by Orion in early 2008.

-In April 2008, Dennis toured in Eurobeat Almost Eurovision prior to a West End season in the show.
-Also in 2008, he narrated the home video clip show on Challenge, Les Dennis's Home Video Heroes, and appeared in the ITV documentary Les Dennis' Liverpool, which was, coincidentally, broadcast a week after BBC Two ran Alexei Sayle's Liverpool, a three-part documentary on the city.
+In April 2008, Dennis toured in Eurobeat Almost Eurovision before a West End season in the show.
+Also in 2008, he narrated Les Dennis's Home Video Heroes, a home video clip show broadcast on Challenge, and appeared in the ITV documentary Les Dennis' Liverpool, which was, coincidentally, broadcast a week after BBC Two ran Alexei Sayle's Liverpool, a three-part documentary on the city.

-During Christmas 2008 panto season, Dennis appeared as Buttons in Cinderella at the Empire Theatre, Liverpool.
+During the Christmas 2008 panto season, Dennis appeared as Buttons in Cinderella at the Empire Theatre, Liverpool.
 The pantomime also featured Jennifer Ellison as Cinderella, and Cilla Black as the Fairy Godmother.
 At Christmas 2008, Dennis was featured on the Wombats' Christmas single and video Is This Christmas? in aid of MENCAP.

-In 2009, Dennis played Herbert Soppitt in J. B. Priestley's When We Are Married at the West Yorkshire Playhouse, Leeds and the Playhouse, Liverpool.
-At Christmas 2009, he returned to the Liverpool Empire to appear in Peter Pan with Fonz actor Henry Winkler and again in 2010 to play the role of Aladdin's brother, Wishee Washee in Aladdin.
+In 2009, Dennis played Herbert Soppitt in J. B. Priestley's When We Are Married at the West Yorkshire Playhouse in Leeds, and the Playhouse in Liverpool.
+At Christmas 2009, he returned to the Liverpool Empire to appear in Peter Pan with actor Henry Winkler and again in 2010 to play the role of Aladdin's brother, Wishee Washee in Aladdin.

 In 2010, Dennis began presenting the children's TV series Fee Fi Fo Yum for CBBC.

 From 17 October 2011, Dennis started a week-long stint in Countdown's Dictionary Corner, ending on 21 October.

 In 2011 he again worked with Ricky Gervais and Stephen Merchant, with recurring appearances as a fictionalised version of himself in the Warwick Davis comedy series, Life's Too Short.
 From August 2012, he performed in the play Jigsy at the Assembly Rooms (Edinburgh) as part of the Edinburgh Fringe Festival.

 2013–2014

 In 2013 Dennis was reunited with Warwick Davis when the pair joined the cast of the West End production of Monty Python's Spamalot at London's Playhouse Theatre.
-His next theatrical appearance came in an adaptation of Peter James' novella The Perfect Murder".
+His next theatrical appearance came in an adaptation of Peter James' novella The Perfect Murder.

 In 2013, Dennis was a contestant in Celebrity MasterChef.
 He finished as runner-up to Ade Edmondson.
 He has since returned to the show as a guest judge.

-In December of that year Dennis appeared in an episode of Midsomer Murders titled "The Christmas Haunting".
+In December of that year, Dennis appeared in an episode of Midsomer Murders titled "The Christmas Haunting".